pupil-labs/pupil-docs/src/alpha-lab/multiple-rim.md

 :::

 ## The tools at hand
-The [Reference Image Mapper](/enrichments/reference-image-mapper/) enrichment available in Pupil Cloud can be used to map gaze onto a _single_ reference image of an environment.
-However, mapping gaze onto *multiple* regions of an environment is often of interest, since it can enable a deeper understanding of patterns of visual exploration.
-Therefore, we have put together this guide to show you how to leverage Reference Image Mapper for this purpose.
+The [Reference Image Mapper](/enrichments/reference-image-mapper/) in Pupil Cloud allows mapping gaze onto a _single_ reference image of an environment, but there's often a need to analyze *multiple* regions for a deeper understanding of visual exploration patterns.
+This guide demonstrates how to utilize the Reference Image Mapper for this purpose.

 ## Steps
-Because the [Reference Image Mapper](/enrichments/reference-image-mapper/) is only able to map gaze onto a *single* reference image, we need a few things to generate *multiple* reference image mappings in a larger environment:
+Since the [Reference Image Mapper](/enrichments/reference-image-mapper/) is designed to map gaze onto a *single* reference image, our tutorial involves applying the Reference Image Mapper *multiple* times over the same recording to generate mappings for separate regions.
+To achieve this, we need:

 - Multiple reference images of the environment
 - Single or multiple scanning recordings.
 The choice of whether to use single or multiple scanning recordings depends on